jiinjeong/CSVolunteer/README.md

 	* To see this in an actual HTML document, please see [Lesson 1](./HTMLCSS/Lessons/HTML_1_Getting_Started.html) or [Lesson 1 with Explanations](./HTMLCSS/Lessons/HTML_1_Getting_Started_With_Explanations.html).

 * **Headings**
   * There are various ways to display text on your webpage.
-One such way is displaying the text as a heading, or header.
+One such way is displaying the text as a heading, also called a header.
   * To make a heading, wrap the text in an "h" tag, as such: `<h1>Your Content</h1>`.
   * There are six different types of headings: h1, h2, h3, h4, h5, and h6.
 By default, h1 is the largest and the rest are progressively smaller.
     * Therefore, the title of your webpage is usually an h1 or h2 heading, whereas section titles and subtitles are usually h3 or h4 headings.
 * **Paragraphs**
   * Paragraphs are another way to display text on your webpage.
   * To make a paragraph, wrap the text in a "p" tag, as such: `<p>Your Content</p>`.
   * To start a new paragraph, start a new paragraph tag.
-The two paragraphs will be separated by a space.
+By default, the two paragraphs will be separated by a space.
     * Close the first paragraph tag, go onto a new line (by pressing enter), and open a new paragraph tag.
 	* For example:
 	```html